 “That bench is still there you know.”
 He told Hasana, who clung to his every word, completely engrossed in his story.
 “I’ll take you to see it one day.”

 “Really?”
 She asked, her voice filled with hope.

 “Of course!
 But right now, you need to sleep.”

 “But you’re not done with your story Daddy…”

 “Its past your bedtime Hasana.
 I’ll finish the story tomorrow, okay?”

 She pouted.
 He smiled and then he planted a kiss on her cheek.

-And with that, Hasana drifted off to sleep, a wide contagious smile plastered onto her face
+And with that, Hasana drifted off to sleep, a wide contagious smile plastered on her face